James and Mary Wallis: Early years and journey to New Zealand

-After several months at Māngungu Mission, where a new mission house was under construction, James was surprised at the practical nature of his work "A New Zealand Missionary was to be a man of all work".
+After several months at Māngungu, where a new mission house was under construction, James was surprised at the practical nature of his work "A New Zealand Missionary was to be a man of all work".
 Eventually becoming frustrated at the lack of spiritual input he was able to contribute he pushed for a new mission base to be established under his leadership in the Kawhia and Whaingaroa (now known as Raglan) regions further south on the west coast of the North Island.